tidyverse/magrittr/README.md

   * `x %>% f(y)` is equivalent to `f(x, y)`
   * `x %>% f %>% g %>% h` is equivalent to `h(g(f(x)))`

+Here, "equivalent" is not technically exact: evaluation is non-standard, and the left-hand side is evaluated before passed on to the right-hand side expression.
+However, in most cases this has no practical implication.

 ### The argument placeholder

  * `x %>% f(y, .)` is equivalent to `f(y, x)`